ywcc-capstone/ywcc-capstone.github.io/README.md

 # Local Development
-This site is deployed using GitHub Pages and Jekyll, a freely available tools to generate and deploy statis webpages.
+This site is deployed using GitHub Pages and Jekyll, a freely available tools to generate and deploy static webpages.

 1. [Install Ruby and Jekyll](https://jekyllrb.com/docs/installation/) for your system.
 2. Clone this repository to your local machine